antonova-irina/antonova-irina/README.md

 ## Hello, World!
-I'm Irina Antonova 👋
+I'm Iryna Antonova 👋

 A full-stack junior developer who decided to make a career change, making a deep dive into the stuff that for many years remained rather a hobby...